 We are delighted to celebrate everyone who has been working so hard, now for the future.
 Our young people and school communities are already leading the way on sustainability.

 On this page

-For the 13th edition of the ResourceSmart Schools Awards, we are delighted to celebrate everyone who has been working so hard, now for the future.
+For the 13th edition of the ResourceSmart Schools Awards, we celebrated everyone who has been working so hard, now for the future.

 Tomorrow’s leaders have arrived – our young people and schools are already leading the way on sustainability, creating real impact for Victorian communities beyond the school gate.